 Core Values are part of the company's foundation, represent those things that are best about our culture, and should reflect the personality of the company.
-These are enduring and never change, even if the products or services we offer do.
-We should be hiring and firing based on them, and they should guide the way the people in our organization act and carry out their work.
+These are enduring and never change, even if our products or services do.
+We should be hiring and firing based on them, and they should guide how the people in our organization act and do their work.
 Having these in place up front helps us make better decisions and build a great company.

 Next is the Core Purpose; this is the why we do what we do.
-The work we actually do may change through the years, but why we do what we do should last for a very long time.
+Our work may change through the years, but why we do what we do should last for a very long time.
 The Core Purpose also captures the soul of the organization.
-Similar to your Core Values, the Core Purpose is enduring and long term.
+Like your Core Values, the Core Purpose is enduring and long-term.
 Once you get this right, it rarely changes.

 The next area to tackle would be the BHAG.
 Where do you want the company to be in 10-30 years?
 This is your Mount Everest as Jim Collins refers to it.
 Having this compelling Vision can help attract and retain the right people and motivate them to work toward your long-term goals.
-Then, setting your 3-5 year Winning Moves helps the company make progress to accomplish the BHAG.
-It is through these incremental plans that we make progress towards our longer-term goal.
+Then, setting your 3-5 year Winning Moves helps the company make progress to accomplish the BHAG as part of their 5 year plan template.
+Through these incremental plans, we progress towards our longer-term goal.
 Breaking the plan down into manageable pieces helps your team to get their arms around the priorities necessary to accomplish your goals and gives your team a chance to celebrate your accomplishments.
 Of course, your Annual and Quarterly Plans then feed into the 3-5 year plan, but that is as far as we'll go on this for now.

 So, setting the foundation of Core Values and Core Purpose for principles that never change establishes a solid foundation to build upon.
 Setting a long term BHAG gives us that pinnacle or Holy Grail to work towards.
 Then, establishing our 3-5 year Winning Moves help us to get there in manageable increments.
-Once we have set our 3-5 year goals, we also want to establish some measurable Targets that help us track the progress we are making.
+Once we have set our 3-5 year goals, we also want to establish measurable Targets that help us track our progress.
 We recommend up to eight targets balanced between the two key drivers of people and process.
-These would be metrics like revenue, Market Cap, Employee Health Index, Training Hours per Employee, etc. The idea is to balance the growth-oriented process drivers with the people side of the equation to ensure that we are building a smart, happy and healthy team to carry out our long-term goals.
+These would include revenue, Market Cap, Employee Health Index, Training Hours per Employee, etc. The idea is to balance the growth-oriented process drivers with the people side of the equation to ensure we build a smart, happy and healthy team to carry out our long-term goals.

 The last area I will touch on at this time is the Brand Promise.
 Once we have the foundation in place and establish where we are going, we need to determine how we sell our "what" to our "who."
 The Brand Promise should differentiate us in the market and help drive sales.
 The Brand Promise may not be as enduring as the core values and core purpose and may be adjusted to align with your 3-5 year goals as they change.

 All of the above is an iterative process.
-We tell our clients that just because we get together to plan for a day or two, does not mean we have all the answers or the time to refine these thoughts.
-Unlike an Annual or Quarterly Plan that must be complete before the period starts, we need to allow think time for our team to refine and discover the areas of our long-term plan.
+We tell our clients that just because we get together to plan for a day or two does not mean we have all the answers or the time to refine these thoughts.
+Unlike an Annual or Quarterly Plan that must be completed before the period starts, we need to allow thinking time for our team to refine and discover the areas of our long-term plan.
 It is more important to slow down and get it right than it is to get it done.